 - Add the chicken broth, water, and bay leaf and bring to a boil.
 Lower the heat, and simmer for 20 minutes.

 - Meanwhile, make the chicken.
-Season the chicken thighs liberally with salt, pepper and a pinch of garlic powder (if using).
+Season the chicken thighs liberally with salt, pepper and the garlic powder.
 In a large skillet or cast iron pan, heat the olive oil over medium high heat.
 Cook the chicken thighs for 5 minutes on each side.
 Remove the chicken to a plate and cut into pieces.